REVOLUTION-Game-Creation-Club/war-game/README.md

 # War Game

-A PHP project to demonstrate how to do Domain Driven Development using BDD (Behat for stories and PHPSpec for specs).
+A PHP project to demonstrate how to do BDD (with Behat for stories and PHPSpec for specs).

 ## How to play war game